 LLCs are not created by federal (national) law.

-However, LLCs are taxed under federal law.
+However, LLCs are taxed under federal law (and state law)

 This created a bit of a problem because when LLCs first went into existence, the IRS wasn’t sure how they should be taxed.